Panchmura Village – Unparalleled Terracotta Hub of Bengal

 The Evolution of Panchmura’s Terracotta Art

-• Historical Roots: The terracotta art of Bankura has an elaborate and intriguing historical back-story.
-Its roots are in religious ceremony where it was mostly used for temple decorations.
+• Historical Roots: The terracotta art of Bankura holds an intriguing backstory.
+Originally rooted in religious ceremonies, it was primarily used to adorn the magnificent temples of the region.

 Craftsmanship and Community

-• Manual Process: The artisans of Panchmura strictly adhere to traditional methods & techniques, avoiding technological interventions.
-The entire process involves clay refining and mixing, molding, drying, and firing.
+• Manual Process: The artisans of Panchmura strictly adhere to traditional methods, avoiding modern technological interventions to preserve the soul of the craft.
+The handicraft making process involves meticulous clay refining, molding, sun-drying, and kiln-firing.

 • Etel Mati: A special type of clay, Etel mati, is sourced from Panchmura.
 This clay is very crucial for the durability and quality of the terracotta products.
 They often stores this mati at their village open premises, so they can use as per their requirement.